Skip to content

 5. Create a Pull Request.

-Please ensure all tests pass before submitting a pull request.
+Please ensure all tests pass before submitting a pull request (just run pytest from the main directory of the package).

 License